-8.3 Scalable I/O, Communication, in-situ Visualization and Analysis on HPC Systems at Extreme Scales
+8.3 Scalable I/O, in-situ Visualization and Resource Management at Large Scale

 8.3.1 Scalable asynchronous I/O and in-situ processing with Damaris for carbon sequestration

 Participants: Joshua Bowden, Alexandru Costan, François Tessier, Gabriel Antoniu.

 Collaboration.
 This work has been carried out in close co-operation with Atgeirr Rasmussen (SINTEF) and his team within the framework of the EuroHPC H2020 ACROSS project.